-Our private music teachers are excellent motivators and work patiently with students of all ages and skill levels on music of the student’s choosing.
+Our teachers are excellent motivators and work patiently with students of all ages and skill levels on music of the student’s choosing.

 Jared is the owner and manager at Rockdale and teaches Guitar, Bass, Drums, Keyboard, Rock Band, Songwriting and Recording at the studio.
 Jared has a passion for passing on the knowledge from years of honing his craft to musicians of all ages and skill levels.